 For any joint life options with a guarantee period, your spouse is automatically your beneficiary and cannot be changed.
 In this situation, you can name an alternate beneficiary(ies) should your spouse predecease you for any guarantee period remaining at the time of their death.

-What if I am not planning on retiring in the near future, can I nominate or change my beneficiary?
+If I am not planning on retiring in the near future, can I nominate or change my beneficiary?

 You can change your beneficiary under the current rules but must wait until March 31, 2014, in order to nominate a beneficiary under the new rules.
 You are not required to do anything as your existing nomination will remain valid.